 As a interdisciplinary artistic project in the field of multilingual poetry, ‘Unbound’ is seeking to collaborate with artists, performers, writers, poets and researchers across the world interested in the questions of multilingual expression and language creativity in a variety of settings and contexts.

-Alo Allik, sound artist, researcher, programmer, London.
-Alo is an Estonian sound artist who has performed his live coded electronic music and generative computer graphics throughout the world.
-His aesthetically and geographically restless lifestyle has enabled him to traverse a diverse range of musical worlds including DJ-ing electronic dance music, live electronic jam sessions, electroacoustic composition, free improvisation and audiovisual performances.
-Currently, Alo works as a researcher, programmer and lecturer in London, while continuing to perform his music and visuals to audiences worldwide.

-Kate Bligh is Artistic Director of the bilingual theatre company temenos, which she founded in January 2003.
-Post/de-colonialism and multiculturalism are recurring themes in her artistic practice, writing, and teaching, and her work often focuses on Irish and African diasporic drama, and on multi- and inter-lingual performance.
-An immigrant to Quebec (in 1996) from the UK, Kate has an M.A. degree in theatre directing from the Drama Centre in London and the University of Birmingham.
-She has been working, studying and creating in professional theatre for over thirty years.

-No. 6 - As a interdisciplinary artistic project in the field of multilingual poetry, ‘Unbound’ is seeking to collaborate with artists, performers, writers, poets and researchers across the world interested in the questions of multilingual expression and language creativity in a variety of settings and contexts.

-Alo Allik, sound artist, researcher, programmer, London.
+Alo Allik, sound artist, researcher, programmer from London.
 Alo is an Estonian sound artist who has performed his live coded electronic music and generative computer graphics throughout the world.
 His aesthetically and geographically restless lifestyle has enabled him to traverse a diverse range of musical worlds including DJ-ing electronic dance music, live electronic jam sessions, electroacoustic composition, free improvisation and audiovisual performances.
 Currently, Alo works as a researcher, programmer and lecturer in London, while continuing to perform his music and visuals to audiences worldwide.

 Kate Bligh is Artistic Director of the bilingual theatre company temenos, which she founded in January 2003.
 Post/de-colonialism and multiculturalism are recurring themes in her artistic practice, writing, and teaching, and her work often focuses on Irish and African diasporic drama, and on multi- and inter-lingual performance.
 An immigrant to Quebec (in 1996) from the UK, Kate has an M.A. degree in theatre directing from the Drama Centre in London and the University of Birmingham.
 She has been working, studying and creating in professional theatre for over thirty years.